diegosuma01/rsfphate/README.md

 # `rsfphate`

-`rsfphate` is a small public Python library that exposes the core contribution of the paper:
+`rsfphate` is a public Python library that exposes the core contribution of the paper Fusing Covariates and Censored Outcomes via Reliability-Weighted Diffusion:

 - path-aware random survival forest proximities,
 - diffusion smoothing with teleportation,
 - PHATE embedding,
 - and survival clustering through spectral discretization.

-This repository is intentionally narrower than the private research codebase.
-It does **not** include:

-- benchmark orchestration,
-- copied baseline implementations such as VaDeSC,
-- paper-specific case-study code,
-- or manuscript-only utilities.

 The goal is to provide a clean, reusable library that another user can import into their own project with a minimal API.